BigPolarBear1/factorization/README.md

 Alright..... let me start working on that code now.... the final version...

  Update: Going to get some sleep.
 With some luck I can upload some PoC code soon.
 Now that I undenrstand it, I can finish it... struggling with depression right now.
 When I started this project I was still living in vancouver, anticipating my move to the US, where everything went wrong.. so many people and places I havnt seen since anymore.
 I don't think I"ll get over it for the rest of my life.
 These people took more from me then they could ever imagine...
 I have to finish this now...

+ Update: After this I will quit math.
+I got off on a good start.
+But when my work was 99% complete, it took me nearly a year to finish that last 1% lol.
+All my heroes, Galois, Fermat, Legendre, Euler, they would have seen it within a day.
+I don't compare to them.
+I will have to quit to save myself from further embarassment.

 -----------------------------------------------